-Gregory Ramsey is an Assistant Professor in the Information Science and Systems Department in the Earl G. Graves School of Business and Management.
+Gregory Ramsey is an Associate Professor in the Information Science and Systems Department in the Earl G. Graves School of Business and Management.
 Prof. Ramsey received a B.S. in Electrical Engineering from Duke University, an M.S. in Electrical Engineering from Georgia Institute of Technology, an MSIA from the Tepper School of Business at Carnegie Mellon University, and a Ph.D. in Business Administration (Information and Decision Sciences) from the Carlson School of Management at the University of Minnesota.
 He has completed a post-doctoral fellowship at the Stern School of Business at New York University.
 His primary research interests include data analytics, supply chain digitalization, modeling/simulating processes, and process characterization.

 Ramsey, G. W. (2014).
 Evaluating Policies using Agent-based Simulations: Investigating Policies for Continuity of Care.
 International Journal of Simulation and Process Modelling, 9 (4), 255-269.